Updated May 26, 2023

-Iskcon Temple, also known as Sri-Sri Radha Banke Bihari Ji Temple, lies deep into the heart of the capital city of Bihar, which is one of the major pilgrimage hubs of Patna.
-Founder Acharya visited Patna with the first Governor of the state and has written about preaching in Bihar.
+Iskcon Temple, also known as Sri-Sri Radha Banke Bihari Ji Temple, lies deep into the heart of the capital city of Bihar, one of Patna’s major pilgrimage hubs.
+Founder Acharya visited Patna with the state’s first Governor and has written about preaching in Bihar.
 In April 2007, the Chief Minister of Bihar laid the foundation of this temple in Patna.
 It stands as one of the largest Krishna temples in the city and the entire state of Bihar.

-Iskcon is a religious community that focuses mainly on the Hindu deity – Sri Krishna.
+Iskcon is a religious community focusing mainly on the Hindu deity – Sri Krishna.
 The temple worships three divinities – Sri Gaur Nitai, Sri Radha Banke Bihari, and Sri Ram Darbar.
-Skilled artisans carved the statues of Radha and Krishna that serve as a significant attraction.
-Devotees can relish the delightful and mesmerizing Harinam Kirtan and prasadam offered throughout the day.
+Skilled artisans carved the statues of Radha and Krishna, that is a significant attraction.
+Devotees can relish the delightful and mesmerizing Harinam Kirtan, and Prasadam offered throughout the day.
 The temple celebrates numerous religious activities, such as Yatras and festivals, with great enthusiasm and joy.